 Biological Sciences Major

-The Biological Sciences major exposes students to the modern experimental disciplines within biology and prepares them for diverse careers in health care, research, policy and academia.
+The Biological Sciences major exposes students to the modern experimental disciplines within biology and prepares them for diverse careers in health care, research, policy, teaching, and academia.
 Upper level courses are organized into specialization areas, aligned with the major research areas in modern biology ranging from molecular and cellular studies to ecosystem studies.

 The Biological Sciences major is jointly offered by the Departments of Biology, Cell Biology & Molecular Genetics, and Entomology in the College of Computer, Mathematical, and Natural Sciences.
-The central Biological Sciences Program office is in 1322 Symons Hall is staffed by:
+The central Biological Sciences Program office in 1322 Symons Hall is staffed by:

 - Dr. Joelle Presson, Assistant Dean. firstname.lastname@example.org

 Departmental contacts for Biological Sciences are:

 - Dr. Reid Compton, Undergraduate Director Biology. email@example.com

 - Dr. Dave Straney, Undergraduate Director Cell Biology & Molecular Genetics. firstname.lastname@example.org